Understanding Laws in Georgia About Using Bicycles on Public Roads

 - Be wary of passing parked cars.
 Watch out for doors suddenly opening right in front of you.

 Drivers of motor vehicles can significantly improve road safety by following some simple rules.
-First, be aware there are cyclists out there and look for them before doing things like making sudden right-hand turns or opening the door of a parked car.
+First, be aware there are bicycle riders out there and look for them before doing things like making sudden right-hand turns or opening the door of a parked car.
 In addition, by law, in Georgia, motor vehicle operators are required to maintain at least a three-foot distance from cyclists.